warpstreamlabs/bento/website/docs/components/outputs/gcp_bigquery.md

 ### `csv.skip_leading_rows`

 The number of rows at the top of a CSV file that BigQuery will skip when reading data.
-The default value is 1 since Benthos will add the specified header in the first line of each batch sent to BigQuery.
+The default value is 1 since Bento will add the specified header in the first line of each batch sent to BigQuery.

 Type: `int`